JohayLee/OmahaHiLo/README.md

 ApplyToHandOfCards - Check to make sure none of the card is higher than 8.
 Also collect a distinct ranked hash-set, return false at the element adding if anyrank already exists.
 If none identical rank, return true.

 CompareCards -sort cards descending.
 Compare by rank one by one.

+TODO:
+To make it cleaner, we can refactor the filtering by ranking rules in CardsRankingUtils to Player.